Your 2020 Staff Holiday Planner Advice Page!

 So here’s some tips on implementing smart, staff time-off procedures:

 How To Manage Staff Holidays and Time Off

 Remember that, as well as wanting to avoid common employee holiday related issues, failing to ensure service levels, production volume and customer service standards are maintained can be costly for your business.
-So follow these steps to bring peace and harmony to your time management system.
+So, if you’re looking for a solid employee holiday tracker, follow these steps to bring peace and harmony to staff holiday planning.

 1. Publish an Annual Leave Policy

 - Will leave requests be handled on seniority, time served or first-come-first-served basis?
 Who’s the official, appointed staff holiday planner manager and decision maker?

 - What exceptions will be made for covering core operations and skills overlaps?